 Annual catches of white warehou have been variable (i.e., ranging from 315 t in the 1978-79 fishing year to 3694 t in 1996-97, Tables 2 and 3).
 The main areas of fishing are the Southland area, with some extension into the Sub-Antarctic area since 1990-91, and the Chatham Rise.
 The annual catch from other fisheries has been relatively small; the west coast South Island catch is usually less than 100 t and the North Island catch rarely exceeds 50 t.
+Figure 1 shows the historical landings and TACC values for the main white warehou stocks.

 Target fishing on white warehou has been reported from around Mernoo Bank, the Stewart-Snares shelf, Puysegur Bank and on the west coast of the South Island, with the best catch rates recorded in the southern areas.
 Target fisheries accounted for only 8% of the total white warehou catch for the years from 1988-89 to 1994-95.
+Most catches are taken from 300-7000 m by bottom trawls targeted at hoki, squid, ling and silver warehou (Bull & Kendrick in prep.).

 White warehou was added to the QMS on 1 October 1998.
 The TACCs for each QMA are given in Table 3.
-An allowance of 2 t was made for non-commercial catch in each of WWA 2-7 and therefore TACs for these stocks are 2 t higher than the TACCs.
+A nominal allowance of 1 t was made for both recreational and customary catch in each of WWA 2-7.